john-cd/rust_howto/README.md

 - [mdbook-linkcheck][mdbook-linkcheck] is a backend for `mdbook` that will check links.
 Install with `cargo install mdbook-linkcheck`.
 Uncomment the related section in `book.toml`.
-- [mdbook-hide][mdbook-hide] hides chapters under construction.
+- [mdbook-hide][mdbook-hide-github] hides chapters under construction.
 Install with `cargo install mdbook-hide`.
 Uncomment the related section in `book.toml`.
 To mark a chapter as hidden, add the following comment anywhere in the Markdown file.
 It is better to have it at the top of the file for clarity.

 ```xml
 <!--hidden-->